ecoiahq/content-ops-starter/content/pages/Our-Work.md

         tagline: ''
         subtitle: Creative Direction
         text: >
-          We developed in-house platform, IDS, to serve as a hub for creative talent at the University of Brighton, alongside building a record label designed to foster artists and support the arts within Brighton's tight-knit creative community.
-Listen to IDS Music via. the link below.
+          We developed the in-house platform IDS to serve as a hub for artistic talent in Brighton, UK, alongside building a record label designed to foster artists and support the arts within Brighton's tight-knit creative community.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg